PaddiM8/elk/docs/basics/data-types.md

 # `map` will iterate over the file content line by line
 cat file.txt | map => x: x + "!"

-# gets the 6th file
+# gets the 6th line
 cat("file.txt")[5] | println

 # converts the Pipe into a string and then applies str::upper